A Death By Any Other Name

-Volume 2 in the lady Montfort mystery series from Thomas Dunne/Minotaur Books
+Delighted to introduce: Volume 3 in the Lady Montfort mystery series from Thomas Dunne/Minotaur Books

-Print and ebook copies of DEATH SITS DOWN TO DINNER are available for pre-order now from Amazon, Barnes & Noble and all independent book stores.
+Print and ebook copies of A DEATH BY ANY OTHER NAME are available for pre-order now from all independent book stores, Barnes & Noble and Amazon.

 How Edwardian Are You?